Koromix/rygel/web/koromix.dev/007_misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/blikk).

+# Serf

+Serf is a **small HTTP server made for local testing**.
+It can serve static files and you can customize the headers with a simple config file.

+Here is an example configuration file:

+    [HTTP]
+    # Set SocketType to Dual (IPv4 + IPv6), IPv4, IPv6 or Unix
+    SocketType = Dual
+    Port = 80
+    # UnixPath is ignored unless SocketType is set to Unix
+    UnixPath = /run/serf.sock

+    [Files]
+    # Set directory to serve, relative to the location of the INI file
+    RootDirectory = .
+    # Enable AutoIndex to list content of directories without index.html
+    AutoIndex = On
+    # Maximum cache time in seconds
+    MaxAge = 0
+    # Generate E-tag based on file modification time and size
+    ETag = On

+    [Headers]
+    # List headers you want to add to all server responses
+    Cross-Origin-Embedder-Policy = require-corp
+    Cross-Origin-Opener-Policy = same-origin

+You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/attic#serf).

+# SeatSH

+SeatSH is a Windows service that enables you to **launch graphical applications from an SSH connection on Windows 10**.
+As an example, try to start `notepad` from an SSH connection: it won't work, because this session does not have access to the active console (desktop) session.

+SeatSH runs as a service, waits for a client to connect, and launches the command line specified by the client on the active console session.
+Once the service is installed, launching a graphical application from the command line is as simple as `seatsh notepad`.

+It will transparently forward standard streams (stdin, stdout, stderr) and report the application exit code as its own.

+It is mainly useful for automated test systems, do not install it on production machines because it is a security risk.
+SeatSH only makes sure that the user connected to the SSH matches the one on the active console session, nothing more.

+You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/attic#seatsh).

 # CNoke

 CNoke is a **Javascript NPM package designed to build native Node addons based on CMake**, without any dependency.
 It can be used as an alternative to CMake.js.